muratk3n/thirdwave/en/tweets/2019/week32.md

-Fueling a car is like sex; ya take the pump, stick it in there, liquid comes out... arrrarrrrrrghgghhh... with little convulsion, u see the whites of my eyes..
+Fueling a car is like sex; ya take the pump, stick it in there, liquid comes out... arrrarrrrrrghgghhh... with little convulsion, u see the whites of the eyes..
 Total bomb.
 I dont think u get the same experience with a BEV.
-It'd be a weak experience.
+It'd be weak IMO.

 \#fuelcell \#H2